 PRIVACY STATEMENT

-By completing and submitting this Screening Disclosure Form, I consent and authorize Nordiq Canada and its Members, as applicable, to collect, use and disclose my personal information, including all information provided on the Screening Disclosure Form as well as my Enhanced Police Information Check and/or Vulnerable Sector Check (when permitted by law) for the purposes of screening, implementation of the Screening Policy, administering membership services, and communicating with National Sport Organizations, Provincial/Territorial Sport Organizations, Clubs, and other organizations involved in the governance of sport.
-Nordiq Canada and its Members do not distribute personal information for commercial purposes.
+By completing and submitting this Screening Disclosure Form, I consent and authorize [Club] to collect, use and disclose my personal information, including all information provided on the Screening Disclosure Form as well as my Enhanced Police Information Check and/or Vulnerable Sector Check (when permitted by law) for the purposes of screening, implementation of the Screening Policy, administering membership services, and communicating with National Sport Organizations, Provincial/Territorial Sport Organizations, Clubs, and other organizations involved in the governance of sport.
+[Club] does not distribute personal information for commercial purposes.

 CERTIFICATION